Azure AI Video Indexer overview

 - Named entities extraction: Extracts brands, locations, and people from speech and visual text via natural language processing (NLP).

-- Topic inference: Extracts topics based on various keywords (that is, keywords 'Stock Exchange', 'Wall Street' will produce the topic 'Economics').
+- Topic inference: Extracts topics based on various keywords (that is, keywords 'Stock Exchange', 'Wall Street' produces the topic 'Economics').
 The model uses three different ontologies (IPTC, Wikipedia and the Video Indexer hierarchical topic ontology).
 The model uses transcription (spoken words), OCR content (visual text), and celebrities recognized in the video using the Video Indexer facial recognition model.